dongyuwei/hallelujahIM/README-En.md

 <img width="724" height="496" alt="image" src="https://github.com/user-attachments/assets/74e9f7a3-3287-43e5-92f2-08105dc1b461" />

 - **Mixed Chinese/English input**: off by default.
 When enabled, the right-Command mode toggle is disabled; typing queries both English and Chinese candidates, each page shows up to 5 English candidates with the remaining rows filled by Chinese candidates, selectable by row number (space commits the highlighted Chinese candidate).
+- **Use grid candidate panel**: off by default.
+Shows candidates as a 5-column grid: the first `↓` press expands the panel to all rows, afterwards all four arrow keys navigate (`←`/`→` cycle within the active row, `↑` again at the first row collapses), and space/Enter/digits commit the highlighted candidate.
+Off keeps the default vertical list.
+Both layouts are custom-drawn; the translation popup stays disabled in grid mode.

+## Candidate panel implementation

+The candidate panel is drawn by the input method itself instead of the system `IMKCandidates`:

+- `src/CandidatePanelState`: a pure navigation state machine with no AppKit dependency — vertical 9-row window scrolling, grid expand/collapse, column cycling, row-window scrolling — fully covered by unit tests;
+- `src/CandidatePanel`: the `NSPanel` wrapper plus `drawRect` rendering, cursor positioning (below the caret, clamped to the screen), highlight, and mouse-click commit.

+The grid navigation semantics (first-press expand, four-way navigation, in-row cycling) are inspired by the SwiftType input method's Grid Panel implementation.

 ## Build project